Dear readers of ADxS.org, please forgive the disruption.

 One study found no changes in serum levels of IL-2, IL-4, IL-17, TNF-α and IFN-γ in children with ADHD.54

-Blood serum levels often have inconclusive information regarding neuropsychological effects of cytokines.
-See for this: Measurement of cytokines
+Blood serum values are often inconclusive with regard to the neuropsychological effects of cytokines.
+See here: Measurement of cytokines

 IL-1α and IL-1β appear to have very similar effects.
-IL-1β is thought to be more potent with respect to activation of the HPA axis.1 IL-1α and IL-1β both bind to the IL-1 type 1 receptor, which mediates their action.
+IL-1β is said to be more potent in activating the HPA axis.1 IL-1α and IL-1β both bind to the IL-1 type 1 receptor, which mediates their effect.

-Human IL-1 receptors differ significantly from animal variants.1
+The IL-1 receptors in humans differ considerably from animal variants.1

-The IL-1-mediated norepinephrine turnover increase is lower in brain regions innervated by the dorsal noradrenergic bundle57
+The IL-1-mediated increase in noradrenaline turnover is lower in the brain regions innervated by the dorsal noradrenergic bundle57

 PFC